mayurisrao/lab_utils/APSERa Codes/Cryotel Controller/readme.md

 ## APSERa Monitor

 APSERa monitor helps the user to conveniently operate the Cryotel-MT cooler via the AVC controller.
-It is coded in python, and the user needs the following libraries (if not there) - Tkinter, serial, datetime.
+It is coded in python, and the user needs the following libraries (if not there) - Tkinter, serial, datetime (not DateTime!).

 For runing, download the Cryotel_controller_GUI.py and open terminal in its download directory and run it using:
 ``` python Cryotel_controller_GUI.py  ```